FilippoGurioli/test-2-code-llm/docs/architecture.md

 t2c generate
 ```

-However it supports these configurations:
+However it supports these options:

 - `--tests`, `-t`: a path to the directory containing the test files;
 - `--outout`, `-o`: a path to the directory that will contain the result;